catamphetamine/universal-webpack/README.md

 * It emits no assets on the server side so make sure you include all assets on the client side (e.g. "favicon").
 * `resolve.root` won't work out-of-the-box while `resolve.alias`es do.
 For those using `resolve.root` I recommend switching to `resolve.alias`.
 By default no "modules" are bundled in a server-side bundle except for `resolve.alias`es and `excludeFromExternals` matches (see below).

-## Using `extract-text-webpack-plugin` or `mini-css-extract-plugin`
+## Using `mini-css-extract-plugin`

 The third argument – `options` object – may be passed to `client()` configuration function.
-If `options.development` is set to `false`, then it will apply `extract-text-webpack-plugin` to CSS styles automatically, i.e. it will extract all CSS styles into separate `*.css` files (one for each Webpack "chunk"): this is considered a slightly better approach for production deployment instead of just leaving all CSS in `*.js` chunk files (due to static file caching in a browser).
-Using `options.development=false` option is therefore just a convenience shortcut which one may use instead of adding `extract-text-webpack-plugin` to production client-side webpack configuration manually.
-If upgrading a project from Webpack <= 3 to Webpack >= 4 (or starting fresh with Webpack >= 4) then `extract-text-webpack-plugin` [should be replaced](https://github.com/webpack-contrib/extract-text-webpack-plugin/issues/749) with `mini-css-extract-plugin` (because starting from Webpack 4 `extract-text-webpack-plugin` is considered deprecated).
-In this case also pass `options.useMiniCssExtractPlugin=true` option.
+If `options.development` is set to `false`, then it will apply `mini-css-extract-plugin` to CSS styles automatically, i.e. it will extract all CSS styles into separate `*.css` files (one for each Webpack "chunk"): this is considered a slightly better approach for production deployment instead of just leaving all CSS in `*.js` chunk files (due to static file caching in a browser).
+Using `options.development=false` option is therefore just a convenience shortcut which one may use instead of adding `mini-css-extract-plugin` to production client-side webpack configuration manually.

 ```js
 import { clientConfiguration } from 'universal-webpack'